frutiger/bdemeta/README.md

                             do ninja -f <(bde-meta ninja $group)
                           done
     $ ninja -f <(bde-meta ninja bsl) tests

+To run all of the previously built tests:

+    $ bde-meta runtests

 To build `m.cpp` with `bsl` as a dependency and link it with all its
 dependencies: